virtuozzo/cloudscripting-docs/docs/creating-manifest/basic-configs.md

     - `type` *[optional]* [array] - region's virtualization types
     - `name` *[optional]* [string] - text or JavaScript RegExp argument to filtering region's by name
 - `region` *[optional]* - region, where an environment will be installed.
 Option will be used only with **type** `install`.
-`targetRegions` has has a higher priority than `region`.
+`targetRegions` has a higher priority than `region`.
 So in case when both of options have been set regions will be filtered according to the `targetRegions` rules.
 - `nodes` - an array to describe information about nodes for an installation.
 Option will be used only with **type** `install`.
 - `engine` *[optional]* - engine <a href="/creating-manifest/selecting-containers/#engine-versions" target="_blank">version</a>, by **default** `java6`
 - `region` *[optional]* - region, where an environment will be installed.
 Required option for **type** `install`.